Social Work Graduate Programs

 Provisional Status

-Individuals who have GPAs that do not meet the standards for regular admission may apply for provisional status.
-All other requirements must be met, including a bachelor’s degree from an accredited university or college; a liberal arts background; coursework in the natural sciences (with human biology content); social sciences (with human diversity content); English composition, humanities, and mathematics; and evidence of potential for professional development in clinical social work.
+Individuals whose GPA does not meet the standards for regular admission may be admitted with provisional status.
+All other requirements must be met, including a bachelor’s degree from an accredited university or college and evidence of potential for professional development in clinical social work.

 Anyone accepted provisionally will be limited to part-time status.
 Provisional status will be maintained until the student has completed, at a minimum, 12 credit hours or two (2) semesters in the MSW Program.